-- Each year, about a quarter of all nursing homes receive a citation for causing the serious injury or death in a resident
+- Each year, about a quarter of all nursing homes receive a citation for seriously injuring a resident or contributing to their death

-- About 5 thousand deaths per year are due to the negligence of nursing home staff that result in injuries
+- About 5,000 deaths per year are due to cases of nursing home neglect that result in injuries

-- Nursing home residents have 2 times the risk of falling when compared to other elderly people
+- Nursing home residents have twice the risk of falling when compared to other elderly people

 Why Do Nursing Home Injuries Occur?

-Nursing home residents are more likely to be medicated or even overmedicated with substances that are likely to be sedating, cause dizziness or impair the judgment of the nursing home resident.
-Patients who are taking antipsychotic medication, sedatives and anxiety medications have a greater risk of suffering from some form of accident.
+Nursing home residents are also more likely to experience medication errors with substances that are likely to be sedating, cause dizziness, or impair their judgment.
+Patients who are taking antipsychotic medication, sedatives, and anxiety medications have a greater risk of suffering from some form of accident.

-Another significant cause of injuries in the nursing home includes the neglect and inattention of the nurses, certified nursing assistants, and other staff members at the nursing home.
+Another notable cause of injuries includes the inattention of the nurses, certified nursing assistants, and other staff members at the nursing home.
 A large number of nursing facilities are dangerously understaffed.

-With an insufficient number of staff members, the facilities have to struggle to adequately provide the monitoring necessary to keep patients safe and make sure that the physical environment is as harmless as possible for every resident.
+With an insufficient number of staff members, the facilities have to struggle to adequately keep patients safe and make sure that the physical environment is as safe as possible.